-- 8.1.1. whenever possible, make an appointment before visiting a prospective customer; - 8.1.2. where unsolicited calls are unavoidable, yet deemed to be in the customer's best interests, ensure that they are made on a day and at a time likely to be convenient to the customer; - 8.1.3. when making contact, by any medium of communication with a prospective customer, for the purpose of marketing, advising on, or arranging insurance intermediary business, identify himself, his licensee and explain the purpose for contact at the outset; - 8.1.4. disclose to the customer the range, scope and any limitations in the insurers and/or products upon which he is able to provide advice and/or arrange;
+- 8.1.1. whenever possible, make an appointment before visiting a prospective customer; [3.1.3.] - 8.1.2. where unsolicited calls are unavoidable, yet deemed to be in the customer's best interests, ensure that they are made on a day and at a time likely to be convenient to the customer; [3.1.4.] - 8.1.3. when making contact, by any medium of communication with a prospective customer, for the purpose of marketing, advising on, or arranging insurance intermediary business, identify himself, his licensee and explain the purpose for contact at the outset; [3.1.5.] - 8.1.4. disclose to the customer the elasses of insurance and products upon which he is authorised to provide advice and/or arrange, and the range, scope and any limitations in the insurers and/or products upon which he is able to provide advice and/or arrange; [3.2.2.]
+[3.2.3.]